 Jac Brittain, LPC, LPM editorial director, elaborates on the best ways to make smart decisions while confronting a shoplifter in a feature article for the December 2018 issue of LPM Online.
 In the article, Brittain lists seven things to consider the next time you’re confronting a shoplifter yourself.
 First and foremost on the list?
 Consider the risk.
 From the article:

 Consider the risk.
 We’ve all heard the “war stories” from those who worked in an era when it was commonplace to chase shoplifters who tried to avoid detainment and fled the scene.
 We’ve heard tales of employees being involved in altercations, struck by cars, dragged by cars, attacked with knives and other weapons, confronted by friends of the shoplifter, and many other stories involving equal or greater indiscretion.
 As someone who worked through that era, I can say without hesitation that those actions were nothing short of reckless and stupid.
 There’s no valor in putting ourselves or others at risk.
 You work in a retail store—you’re not part of a video game.

 There are no medals or penalty flags when it comes to confronting a shoplifter.
 Check out the other six things to consider in the full article, “Shoplifter Safety: Knowing When to ‘Let It Go.‘”

 If you’ve missed any of our previous LPM Online editions, go to the Archives page.
 Be sure to become an LPM digital subscriber, so you are the first to know when new issues are available.
 If you haven’t already, sign up on the SUBSCRIBE NOW page.
 If you would like a free subscription to our award‑winning print magazine, go to LPMsubscription.com.

-Solutions Providers Supporting this Edition of LPM Online:
+Solutions Providers Supporting the December 2018 Edition of LPM Online: